Ghulam Mujtaba Isran

 Ghulam Mujtaba Isran is a Pakistani politician who had been a Member of the Provincial Assembly of Sindh, from May 2013 to May 2018.

 Early life

 He was born on 11 December 1943 in Khairpur Joso, Larkana District.

 Political career

-He was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party from Constituency PS-39 KAMBAR SHAHDADKOT-I in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party from Constituency PS-39 KAMBAR SHAHDADKOT-I in the 2013 Pakistani general election.